fischermoseley/manta/doc/getting_started.md

 ## Overview

-To use Manta, you'll need a host machine with a FPGA board connected over UART or Ethernet.
+To use Manta, you'll need a host machine with a FPGA board connected over UART, or a FPGA board connected to the same network via Ethernet.
 You'll then:

 - _Specify a set of debug cores you wish to include in your design._ This is done by writing a configuration file, typically called `manta.yaml`.
 Specifying files in JSON is also supported, as long as the hierarchy in the file is equivalent.
 Just make sure that your YAML files end in `.yaml` or `.yml`, and that JSON files end in `.json`.
 - _Invoke Manta to generate Verilog from the configuration provided._ This is done by running `manta gen [config_file] [verilog_file]` at the command line, which generates a Verilog file (typically named `manta.v`) from the provided configuration file.
 This Verilog file contains a definition for a Verilog module named `manta`, and all its constituent modules.